Guangzhou–Shenzhen railway: History

-8-car CRH1A highspeed EMUs have been introduced since year 2007 for the intercity train service between Guangzhou and Shenzhen.
-There were 100 pairs of trains operated daily.
+8-car CRH1A highspeed EMUs have been introduced since year 2007 for the intercity train service between Guangzhou and Shenzhen, and there were 100 pairs of trains operated daily.
 The fastest journey time was 52 minutes between Guangzhou East and Shenzhen with no stop in-between.
-Train numbers D7002 and D7008 had been used for such direct service.
+Train numbers D7002 and D7008 (as at year 2007) had been used for such direct service.